alvrogd/delta/README.md

 The **Delta WorkSpace, which can be shown using the `ws` built-in command**, as previously seen, **contains a handful of information** about the current session:

 1. Which mathematical constants have been loaded.
-2. Which mathematical funcions have been loaded.
+2. Which mathematical functions have been loaded.
 3. Which variables have been defined.

 All defined **variables can be cleared using the `wsc` (_WorkSpace Clear_) built-in command**: